 Class days are divided into two categories: Chapter Lessons and Group Work Days.
-Each Tuesday we will cover material from that week's chapter in the form of individual and small group exercises, case study examples, working through various scenarios, and in-class demonstrations of some of the information.
-On these days you are expected to take notes using templates that are provided by the instructor, which you will turn in at the end of each in-class session for a grade.
-See "Class Attendance" below for additional details.
+Each Tuesday we will cover material from that week's chapter in the form of comprehension questions, case study examples, working through various scenarios, and in-class demonstrations of some of the information.
+On these days you are expected to take notes using templates that are provided by the instructor.
+If you do not attend class in person you may watch the video recording.
+Work completed during these times is due no later than Wednesday at midnight.